 - In the dropdown list, to enter an ingredient statement for use on labels, select Compound ingredient.

 - In the Declaration name box, enter the name you wish to use for this recipe or sub recipe when it is used as an ingredient.

 - Optional: To assign this ingredient to an Ingredient Group, either type a new ingredient group name or select an existing group from the dropdown.
 See Notes.

-- Enter the statement for when this recipe or sub recipe is >5% of the final recipe.
+- Enter the statement for when this compound ingredient is >5% of the final recipe.

-- From the Statement (<5%) setting dropdown, select the statement for when recipe or sub recipe is less than 5% of the final recipe.
+- From the Statement (<5%) setting dropdown, select the statement for when the compound ingredient is less than 5% of the final recipe.

 - Click Save.

 Notes: About ingredient groups